djongit/redditCademyProject/README.md

   - Subreddit section where user can choose subreddit topic.
   - Post section where selected post are rendered
   - Categories section
-  -
+  - Search term can be looked for in current page
+  - Comment can be viewed under each post

 ### Technologies
-HTML CSS JavaScript React ReactRedux
+HTML CSS JavaScript React ReactReduxgit